raphaelchampeimont/technical-challenge-2021-10-13/README.md

 ## How to run the test suite

-To run the test suite, you can start docker-compose with:
+To run the test suite, stop any running docker-compose and instead run it with:

     docker-compose -f docker-compose-test.yml build && docker-compose -f docker-compose-test.yml up